joogps/Glur/README.md

 > [!NOTE]
 > While Glur is supported on older platforms, it will only utilize the Metal implementation of the blur effect on **iOS 17.0 and later, macOS 14.0 and later, and tvOS 17.0 and later**.
 Otherwise, it will present a worse, compatibility effect that should be tested by the developer before being used in production.
+>
+> **The Metal implementation is not available on watchOS**, and therefore the compatibility effect will be presented on this platform by default.

 ## Usage
 You can add a glur effect with the following modifier: